misotanni/misotanni.github.io/fjs/en/math.md

 **Corollary.** Taking *p* = 2, *q* = 3, we obtain the statement for octaves and perfect twelfths, equivalent to the statement for octaves and perfect fifths.
 This implies that a "circle" of just 3/2 fifths never closes.

 ## Theorem 4

+**Pythagorean tuning is bijective to staff notation.**

+Consider the diatonic scale on C, sorted by fifths:

+F, C, G, D, A, E, B

+This is a fragment of a chain of fifths originating on D, as follows:

+−3, −2, −1, 0, +1, +2, +3

+Here, these integers represent the number of motions around this infinite "spiral of fifths"; positive integers corresponding to the addition of fifths, and negative integers corresponding to the subtraction of fifths.

+However, note that we already know how to extend this chain.
+The sharp and the flat are specifically defined as accidentals such that B♭ to F = B to F♯ = a perfect fifth.
+Adding a flat and sharp copy of the diatonic scale extends the chain to −10 on the left and +10 on the right, as follows:

+F♭, C♭, G♭, D♭, A♭, E♭, B♭, F, C, G, D, A, E, B, F♯, C♯, G♯, D♯, A♯, E♯, B♯

+−10, −9, −8, −7, −6, −5, −4, −3, −2, −1, 0, +1, +2, +3, +4, +5, +6, +7, +8, +9, +10

+Using double flats and double sharps extends the chain to 17, using triple flats and triple sharps extends it even further to 24, etc.

+*The chain will never close to form a circle*, which we have proved in Theorem 3.
+Thus it is infinite in both directions, and so every note will correspond to an integer on the number line, which corresponds to a number of motions of fifths. $$\qed$$

+**Corollary.** Any Pythagorean ratio corresponds exactly to one conventional interval class, in the same way the FJS associates Pythagorean tuning with conventional interval classes.

+## Theorem 5

 **Definition:** A *bridge number* for a prime number *p* is a number of the form $$2^{a_p}\cdot 3^{b_p}\cdot p$$ where *p* is a prime greater than 3 and *a*, *b* are integers.